-The Story Behind the Trends - The percentage of primary school children with a full Statement of Special Educational Need has risen steadily in the Belfast area and stayed static in the Castlereagh area in the past three years.
-Belfast and Castlereagh are above the NI percentage of 2.9 in June 2014.
+The Story Behind the Trends - The percentage of primary school children with a full Statement of Special Educational Need has fluctuated over the seven years with Fermanagh higher than the NI percentage.
+Limavady and Omagh have slightly decreased over the last year compared to previous years.